Krishna Janmashtami 2026, Know Janmashtami Date, Time, and Significance

-The significant Hindu festival Krishna Janmashtami 2025 is celebrated on 16 August 2025.
-This year marks the 5252nd birth anniversary of Lord Krishna.
+The significant Hindu festival Krishna Janmashtami 2026 is celebrated on 4 September 2026 on Friday.
+This year marks the 5253rd birth anniversary of Lord Krishna.
 Check the Janmashtami 2025 date, shubh muhurat and significance.

 Krishna Janmashtami is also known as Janmashtami, Gokulashtami, or Shri Krishna Jayanti, is one of the spiritual Hindu festivals celebrated every year.
 It is the celebration of the birth of Lord Krishna.
 According to the Panchang or Hindu calendar, Janmashtami falls on the Ashtami (eighth day) of Krishna Paksha in the month of Bhadrapada.
 According to the Gregorian calendar, Shri Krishna Janmashtami falls in August or September.

-Krishna Janmashtami 2025 will be celebrated on 16 August, Saturday.
-Janmashtami is a public holiday in many states specially in Uttar Pradesh, Maharashtra, Gujarat, Odisha, Tamil Nadu, Jharkhand and Bihar etc. Schools, colleges and banks in many parts of India remain closed.
+Krishna Janmashtami 2026 will be celebrated on 4 September 2026 on Friday.
+Janmashtami is a public holiday in many states, especially in Uttar Pradesh, Maharashtra, Gujarat, Odisha, Tamil Nadu, Jharkhand and Bihar etc. Schools, colleges and banks in many parts of India remain closed.

 Janmashtami 2025 Date

-According to the Drik Panchang, the Shubh muhurt or auspicious timing for Janmashtami 2025 is given below.
-The Nishita Puja time will start from 12:03 a.m.
-To 1247 a.m.
-On 16 August 2025.
+According to the Drik Panchang, the Shubh muhurt or auspicious timing for Janmashtami 2026 is given below.
+The Nishita Puja time will start from 11:57 PM to 12:43 AM.
+On 5 September 2026.

 Significance of Krishna Janmashtami